twilio/twilio-csharp/README.md

 */
 ```

+### Using a Custom HTTP Client

+To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/csharp-dotnet/custom-http-clients-dot-net-framework).

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are currently used by Twilio for testing purposes only.